This post may contain affiliate links.

 Now, spread a thin layer of béchamel sauce at the bottom of a large baking dish (9×13).
 Layer the potatoes over the sauce, followed by the eggplants, and then top with the meat sauce, ensuring it fully covers all the roasted eggplant slices.

 Finish the moussaka by spreading the creamy béchamel sauce on top and sprinkling extra Parmesan cheese.
-Bake in the oven for about 45 minutes, then get ready to enjoy this delicious meal!
+Bake in the oven for about 45 minutes, until it’s golden and bubbling.

 Recipe Tips